GoogleCloudPlatform/appengine-try-python-django/README.md

 1. Create a new CloudSQL instance.
     * From the [Google Cloud Console](http://console.developer.google.com), go to Storage > CloudSQL> Create Instance
     * Under Acces Control > IP Address > Request IPv4 Address.
-This address will be your HOST for remote access to the CloudSQL instance in settings.py.
+This address will be your HOST for remote access to the CloudSQL instance in mysite/settings.py, so replace <your-database-ip> with this address.
-    * Under Databaeses, click New database and create the name for your database in settings.py
+    * Under Databaeses, click New database and create the name for your database in mysite/settings.py.
+Replace
+      <your-database-name> with this value.
     * Under Access Control > Authorization > Allowed Networks, click Add item, and add Network 0.0.0.0/0.
 This opens up access to your CloudSQL instance from any network.
 Stricter firewall settings should be considered for production applications.
     * Under Access Control > Users > Create user account.
 Create a username and password and edit settings.py DATABASES to reflect this.
+Replace <your-database-user> and <your-database-password> with these variables.

 Note in myproject/settings.py, the deployed app does not use the above settings, but instead talks to the instance through a Unix socket as root.
 When testing locally, use the settings created above to access the database.